 Who pays for child support under Wisconsin family law?

 When you and your spouse divorce, your child is a critical part of the proceedings, and their well-being should be considered.
 As such, you’ll need to know who’s responsible for paying for their care.
 Generally, the noncustodial parent will be responsible for paying child support for any children involved.

 As a grandparent in Milwaukee, do I have visitation rights if my grandchild’s parents divorce?

-As a grandparent, you may not have the same parental rights as the parents.
-Unfortunately, that can make it difficult to see your grandchild when the parents end their marriage.
+As a grandparent, you may not have the same parental rights as the parents which may make it difficult to see your grandchild when the parents end their marriage.
 Fortunately, you may have a right to see your grandchildren, even if it’s against the parents’ wishes.
 You’ll need to file a petition and show that you do have a right to see your grandchild.

 Dealing with a family dispute can be tough, whether that’s a separation or divorce, and it can be even worse when things have gotten violent.
 It can be confusing and complex, and it can feel like you’re not getting the help and attention you need during this difficult time.

-Fortunately, that’s where a family lawyer from Karp & Iancu, S.C. comes in.
 Our attorneys can help you get the property you deserve and the best situation for your children.
-Your rights should be protected, and a lawyer can make sure that those rights are respected.
+Your rights should be protected, and we can make sure that those rights are respected.

 1. How to set up a no-pressure, no cost attorney consultation